AMBIENTCORE/Phonodex/README.md

 By having correct Artist and Title and/or Album, it can automatically fetch the Cover Art, Catalog Number and Year.
 While all metadata is retrieved from Discogs, we only apply these as we assume others are filled in already.
 Genre is usually user-customized, for example, so we don't apply it.
-It uses the Discogs API (to get a max. of 60 calls/minute) to fetch this information.
+It uses the Discogs API (max.
+60 calls/minute) to fetch this information.

 You can get a Discogs API key by doing the following:
 - Log in to [Discogs](https://www.discogs.com/),